Devmuni-Goyal/my-project-repo/README.md

 Setep instruction:

-clone this repository to your local machine
+1. Clone this repository to your local machine
-Install required libraries
+2. Install required libraries
-Using pip install libraries_name
+3. Using pip install libraries_name